Cleaning Guides

 Different oven types require different cleaning methods.
 Before proceeding with the disinfection, you need to check what is the type of oven you’re dealing with.

-Determine if it’s a gas, electrical, traditional, self-cleaning one or continuous cleaning stove.
-It’s a good idea to read the manufacturer instruction for cleaning and maintenance.
+Determine if it’s a gas, electrical, traditional, self-cleaning, or Continuous Clean oven.
+It’s a good idea to read the manufacturer’s instructions for cleaning and maintenance.
 They should be available online for your exact model.

 How to clean a gas oven